OngoingAIOngoingAI Docs

 3. /api/traces supports filtered and cursor-based pull exports.

-4. /api/analytics/* exposes usage, cost, model, key, and summary aggregates.
+4. /api/analytics/* exposes usage, cost, model, key, latency, error-rate, and summary aggregates.

 5. Gateway logs are emitted as JSON lines to stdout and can be shipped by your log collector.